jonoxyz/lazypay/README.md

 3. **Google Chrome**: Download and install the latest version of Google Chrome from [chrome.google.com](https://www.google.com/chrome/).

-4. **ChromeDriver**: Download the appropriate version of ChromeDriver for your operating system from [chromedriver.chromium.org](https://sites.google.com/chromium.org/driver/downloads).
+4. **ChromeDriver**: The release zip file comes with ChromeDriver (Version: `122.0.6261.69`) however if you did not download the zip or have a different version of chrome installed you will need to download the appropriate version of ChromeDriver for your operating system from [chromedriver.chromium.org](https://sites.google.com/chromium.org/driver/downloads).
 Ensure that the ChromeDriver version matches your installed Chrome version.

    - To find your version of Google Chrome, open Chrome and click on the three vertical dots in the top-right corner.
    - From the dropdown menu, hover over "Help," and then click on "About Google Chrome."